eisental/RedstoneChips/circuitdocs/Dregister.md

 #### I/O setup
 * Can have any number of outputs.
 * Requires 2 more inputs than outputs.
-1 clock pin, 1 reset pin, and any number of data pins.
+1 clock pin, 1 reset pin, and the same number of data pins as there are outputs.

 #### Sign text
 1. `   dregister   `